yankanghong/PODEM_Generator/README.md

 ```

 ### Clean all data
-This command will clean all simulation data in `./result` and `./plot` folders
+This command will clean all simulation data in `./result` folders
 ``` zsh
 ./run.sh clean